Responsible tourism: Devon self catering cottage in England

 Friends and Neighbours We know that Devon is about more than just beautiful countryside to visit.
 It's about community too, and we always look for ways to boost local involvement.
 For example, when we gave our largest pond over to wildlife we gave the fish away to a local community angling club (with help from the Environment Agency).
 Fishing is now in the small pond!
 We promote other local businesses, and local things to do.
 When you shop in the village, eat at the pub, or order food from Fiona’s farm shop up the road, you’re helping the local economy.
 The cottage was built as vacation lets and there's no planning permission for year-round occupation.
 So staying at our farm boosts North Devon's economy without taking accommodation away from local people.And if we don’t have availability for you we’ll try to recommend someone near Winkleigh who does.

 Campaigning for Change Maggie was been an elected Parish Councillor for Winkleigh and takes a strong interest in community sustainability issues.
-Ian has 25 years experience in sustainable tourism and is active in local 'greening networks' for tourism in Devon.
-Since 2012 he has been a director of the the Devon Environmental Business Initiative.
+She is a member of the Devon Countryside Access Forum (2017-2020).
+Ian has 25 years experience in sustainable tourism and did a stint as a director of the the Devon Environmental Business Initiative.
+He remains active in local 'greening networks' for tourism in Devon.

 Reviews of Devon self catering cottage in England